 And while your clearest thought is imagining your great escape, you know you can’t.

 It’s a moment of true suffering and we’ve all been there.

 But how to get out of this funk?

 Where do you get started to both survive and achieve the outcome you need?

 Well, read on, dear friend.

-Because Linda Ruiter-Dawson (from Inner Sparkle Holistic Beauty) qualified life coach, mindfulness teacher and licensed HeartMath coach and mentor, has put together a catchy little 5-step jingle on dealing with overwhelm below, to help you bust through stress when don’t have a single second to spare.
+Because Linda Ruiter-Dawson, qualified life coach, mindfulness teacher and licensed HeartMath coach and mentor, has put together a catchy little 5-step jingle on dealing with overwhelm below, to help you bust through stress when don’t have a single second to spare.

 5 Steps for dealing with overwhelm